 What is yet to do?

-As a follow-up to the workshop, we will use the Well-Sorted process to elicit and group the challenges posed by new and emerging health information technology.
-Collaborators will then use the resulting groups of challenges to inform a collective viewpoint on the patient-safety implications that could arise consequently.
-Finally, collaborators’ experience and expertise will inform recommended techniques, theories, approaches and frameworks that can help to address the patient-safety implications identified.
+As a follow-up to the workshop, we will expand upon our discussions through using the Well-Sorted process to produce a collective viewpoint on the patient-safety challenges posed by new and emerging health information technology.
+Collaborators’ experience and expertise will inform recommended techniques, theories, approaches and frameworks that can help to address the patient-safety implications identified.
 These will likely include the use of safety cases for prospective evaluation of safety; developments in approaches to regulation and standards; dynamic and causal modelling; automated methods to evaluate data quality; and a Human-Factors approach for evaluating technologies.
-The challenges, patient-safety implications and recommendations will each form a section of the final publication.

 Sittig, D. F., Wright, A., Coiera, E., Magrabi, F., Ratwant, R., Bates, D. W., & Singh, H. (2018).
 Current challenges in health information technology–related patient safety.
 Health Informatics Journal, (2), 1–9. https://doi.org/10.1177/1460458218814893